d-carranza/dapponics-mixer/README.md

 If false, it requires to save the changes before creating the collection.
 If true, user can download the collection.
 Now I avoided infinite loops.

+BUG: Right after save, if no reresh page gives same error after calling areChangesSaved, find out why and fix it

+**Notes 26**
+Bug fixes.
+Now areChangesSaved work as intended

 TODO: Improve the user feedback with noninvasive temporal alerts (for example when notifying about the inputed values are wrong of if the rarities have any mistake)

-BUG: Right after save, if no reresh page gives same error after calling areChangesSaved, find out why and fix it